Olsro/rockbox-mini2g-themes/README.md

 Licence : https://creativecommons.org/licenses/by-sa/3.0/deed.fr

 # Sprocket or Minim ?
-Sprocket can't show album arts but it show much more info on the WPS screen.
+Sprocket shows much more info on the WPS screen.
 Sprocket is simple and clean.

 Minim is gorgeous especially if you have album covers for most or all of your songs.
 Using a script like this one works great at building optimized covers that the Mini will not struggle to show : https://github.com/Xpl0itU/rockbox_scripts/blob/master/album_art_fix.py
 Minim even has a lockscreen if you lock your iPod while being in the homescreen, and that lockscreen is showing the current date and time which can be very useful.